mayahiro/go-inertia/docs/vite.md

 In production mode, `Tags` reads the manifest entry and emits:

 - a module script tag for the entry JavaScript file
-- stylesheet tags for direct CSS files listed on the entry
+- stylesheet tags for CSS files listed on the entry

-Imported chunk preload tags are not generated in v0.1.
+- stylesheet tags for CSS files listed on imported chunks
+- `modulepreload` tags for imported chunks

+Imported chunks are collected recursively from the manifest `imports` graph.

 ## Asset Versioning